MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/ibmcloud/mobilefirst-server-on-icp/index.md

 *my-release* is the deployed release name of the Helm Chart.

 This command removes all the Kubernetes components (except any Persistent Volume Claims (PVC)) associated with the chart.
 This default Kubernetes behavior ensures that the valuable data is not deleted.

-## Limitations
-{: #limitations}
-For databases other than IBM DB2® following are mandatory requirements

-1. The database and the relevant tables to be created before configuring/deploying the helm chart.
-2. Make sure the Docker image loaded via the PPA package (downloaded from IBM Passport Advantage) is extended to use the suitable database artifacts and the new docker tag is used to configure & deploy the helm chart.